robogeek/indexnow/README.md

 Literally, that's all which is required to generate the authentication key.

+The `indexnow-submit` package includes a shell script, `genkey.sh`, that runs this command to generate a key file suitable for use with IndexNow.

+By default the key file is named `KEY.txt`, and the contents are the KEY.

-The next step is to install the key in a location where the search engine can retrieve the key.
+The next step is to install that key file in a location where the search engine can retrieve the key.
 The default is:  `http://YOUR-SITE-URL/KEY.txt`.
 That is, in the root directory of your website, create a file named by the authentication key, with `.txt` as the file extension.
 The content is simply the authentication key.

 The protocol allows for using a different file name, if desired.